Schmigadoon!: Accolades

-Among other accolades, the series was nominated for four Emmy Awards, winning one.
+Among other accolades, the first season of the series was nominated for four Emmy Awards, winning one.
 The soundtrack to Episode 1 was nominated for the Grammy Award for Best Compilation Soundtrack for Visual Media, and Chenoweth was nominated for a Critics' Choice Television Award for Best Supporting Actress in a Comedy Series.
-The series, its writers, Key, DeBose and Chenoweth were all nominated for Hollywood Critics Association TV Awards.
-The series was also nominated for the Saturn Award for Best Streaming Fantasy Television Series.
+The season, its writers, Key, DeBose and Chenoweth were all nominated for Hollywood Critics Association TV Awards.
+The season was also nominated for the Saturn Award for Best Streaming Fantasy Television Series.

+Among accolades for the show's second season were three nominations for Emmy Awards and three nominations for Hollywood Critics Association TV Awards.
+The award ceremonies for these honors were delayed due to the 2023 Hollywood labor disputes, and both organizations plan to present their awards in January 2024.
+The season was also nominated for the Saturn Award for Best Fantasy Television Series.

+Stage adaptation

+A stage adaptation of the first season of Schmigadoon! with book, music, and lyrics by Cinco Paul premiered in January 2025 at the Kennedy Center, Washington, D.C., with direction and choreography by Gattelli.
+Paul has said that he hopes to adapt all three seasons for the stage.
+It is expected to debut on Broadway in April 2026.